 Scholars are expected to complete required program evaluations twice per year.
 These evaluations are administered online and are mandatory for all scholars.
 Scholars are also required to complete an exit interview one month prior to completing their degree.

 Level of Education

-MSCI candidates must either be enrolled in a pre- or postdoctoral mentored research program at Washington University School of Medicine or hold a postdoctoral appointment in health science at Washington University or one of the ICTS affiliates.
+MSCI candidates must either be enrolled in a pre- or postdoctoral mentored research program at Washington University School of Medicine or hold a postdoctoral appointment in health science at Washington University or one of the Institute of Clinical and Translational Sciences (ICTS) affiliates.

 Eligible applicants must be citizens or noncitizen nationals of the United States, or have been lawfully admitted to the United States for permanent residence and have in their possession an Alien Registration Receipt Card (I-151 or I-551) or other legal verification of admission for permanent residence.
 Individuals on temporary or student visas are eligible provided that they hold a valid U.S. visa and a postdoctoral appointment at Washington University or one of the ICTS affiliates.
 The MSCI program is unable to sponsor visas.
 Typically, students who desire to enter the program obtain a visa sponsored through their research department.

 All applicants must be conducting clinical and translational research.
 Clinical research is defined as patient-oriented research, that is, research conducted with human subjects or on material of human origin such as tissues, specimens and cognitive phenomena, for which an investigator or colleague directly interacts with human subjects.

 Applicants must have an established relationship with a senior faculty member prior to beginning the MSCI program.
 Applicants should look for mentors that match their research interests.
 They should contact each mentor they are interested in working with directly, stating their interest in the mentor's research and the applicant's desire to work with them.
 Suggested mentors can be found on our website.
 If applicants are having problems finding a mentor, they should contact us.